LCC-CIT/CS296N-CourseMaterials/Labs/Lab04-Authorization/Lab4Instructions-authorization.md

 You will add all the same Authorization and Administration features to your web site that your instructor added to the example web site:

-- Two roles of your choice.

-  - One for all registered users.
-  - Another for administrators.

-- Restrict some part of the web site to only be accessed by registered users.
+- Add the code needed to support authorization (inject `UserManager` and `RoleManager` objects into the appropriate controllers, etc.)
 - Add a page for user and role management.
-  The operations on this page will be:
+  The page will have these features at a minimum:
   - Delete user
   - Add to Admin
   - Remove from Admin
   - Delete role
+- Restrict some parts of the web site:
+  - Only logged in users can do operations that store information in the database.

-- Restrict access to the management page to administrators.
+  - Only admin users can access the admin pages.

-  - You will need to seed the database with a user who is in the Admin role in order to be able to access the management page for the first time.
+- Seed the database with a user who is in the Admin.
+In addition, be sure to add or change the appropriate code in the `Startup` and `Program` classes.

 - Add a link for the admin page to the navigation menu that only appears when a user in the Admin role is logged in.